 Among those who have ever been married, more men than women admit to having cheated on their spouse.

-True.
+4. True.
 Among people 65 and older, women were only half as likely as men to say that they cheated.
-In the younger generation (ages 18-24), women were 81% as likely as men to admit to infidelity.
+Among people ages 18 to 24, women were 81% as likely as men to admit to infidelity.

 5. False.
 Among people who have admitted to cheating, 64% say that infidelity is always wrong.
 Of those who claim to have always been faithful, though, the corresponding number is 86%.